t3kt/raytk/docs/_reference/operators/filter/modulo3D.md

     name: Enable
   - label: Size
     name: Size
+    summary: The spacing of the grid along each axis, which is also the size of the cell that is taken from the input.
   - label: Offset
     name: Offset
+    summary: Shifts where the input cell is taken from without moving the position of the grid.
   - label: Shift
     name: Shift
+    summary: Shifts the whole grid (and its contents).
   summary: Repeats space along all 3 axes.

 ---